The work of Mike Hochman on multidimensional symbolic dynamics and Borel dynamics: Borel dynamics

 There have been further developments in this vein.
 Recall that Hochman's argument begins with the Krieger generator theorem \cite{Krieger70}, using mixing SFTs.
 Quas and Soo \cite{QuasSoo16} proved a generator theorem for a much more general class, the homeomorphisms of compact metric spaces satisfying (i) almost weak specification, (ii) the small boundaries property and (iii) asymptotic h-expansiveness (or more generally upper semicontinuity of the entropy map on invariant Borel probabilities).
 The Quas-Soo theorem was striking both in its generality and in its liberation from shifts of finite type -- it applies to many systems, such as quasihyperbolic toral automorphisms, which contain no infinite shift of finite type.

 B. Weiss (unpublished) showed the requirement of (iii) in the Quas-Soo Theorem could be dropped.
-Recently, Chandgotia and Meyerovitch (to be posted) removed the requirement (ii) and, dramatically, prove the universality result of Hochman, but with mixing systems with almost weak specification in place of mixing SFTs.
-Chandgotia and Meyerovitch also generalize the result to $\Z^d$ actions.
+Recently, Chandgotia and Meyerovitch (to be posted) removed the requirement (ii) and, dramatically, prove the universality result of Hochman, but with mixing systems with almost weak specification in place of mixing SFTs.\begin{footnote}{{\it Note added in proof:} This result is also contained in the work \cite{burguet} of David Burguet, appearing in the 2019 arxiv post \cite{burguetarxiv}.
+The work \cite{ChanMey} of Chandgotia and Meyerovitch was presented at an August 2018 PIMS workshop; the Burguet paper \cite{burguet} wasf submitted to ETDS in August 2017.
+Neither of the independent works \cite{burguet,ChanMey} contains the other.}\end{footnote} Chandgotia and Meyerovitch also generalize the result to $\Z^d$ actions.
 Altogether, these works comprise a remarkable advance in our understanding of how positive entropy in a class of systems can force dynamical complexity.

 Away from mixing systems, Hochman's universality approach to isomorphism on full sets can become more complicated, but remain useful (see e.g. \cite{BB}).